 - Monitoring environmental conditions in order to mitigate the impact of human activity at the marinas, beaches and boating operators.

-In 2019, the Indian Government had identified 13 other beaches in the country for blue flag certification.
+This project was initiated in 2017-2018 as a part of developing model beaches in each coastal UT or state in India.
+In 2019, the Ministry of Environment, Forest and Climate Change (MoEFCC) had identified 13 beaches in the country for blue flag certification, from which 8 were showcased.
 This required relaxing certain rules of the Coastal Regulation Zone notification, to enable certain construction activities on the beaches.

 The pilot beaches are given in the table below:

 |Padubidri and Kasarkod (Karnataka)||Kappad beach (Kerala)||Kovalam beach (Tamil Nadu)|